 Growing old is nowadays considered a good thing.
 Most seniors are actively redefining what retirement should be.
 Most are spending their latter years rediscovering themselves.
 However, growing old is not always so simple.
 This is the case when it comes to health.
 Some aches here and some pains there, seniors experience a great deal of challenges when it comes to health.

 As with any other form of health, seniors have the greatest risk of developing vision problems.
-Most serious eye diseases such as glaucoma, cataracts and macular degeneration occur in seniors.
+Most serious eye diseases, such as glaucoma, cataracts, and macular degeneration, occur in seniors.
 In many cases, seniors neglect their eye care and vision problems, assuming that these problems are normal at their age.

-Importance of Eye Exams
+Importance of Eye Exams For Seniors

 What Tests are Important to Seniors?